landemic-io/landemic/README.md

 ```

 This should successfully create your repo, install npm modules, and build a slug, which is a compiled image of your app.
 If it doesn't work, you may have to troubleshoot node and npm issues, such as upgrading to node 20 or fixing compatibility issues with the dependencies in `package.json` or `package-lock.json`

+Then, turn off the web dyno, since we only need the Scheduler.
+Click on Resources, then click the pencil icon next to the web dyno, and then flip the switch off.
+This way you'll only be charged for the one-off dyno.

 **Set your Github key**